 DeepFlame is a deep learning empowered computational fluid dynamics package for single or multiphase, laminar or turbulent, reacting flows at all speeds.
 It aims to provide an open-source platform to combine the individual strengths of OpenFOAM, Cantera, and PyTorch libraries for deep learning assisted reacting flow simulations.
 It also has the scope to incorporate next-generation heterogenous supercomputing and AI acceleration infrastructures such as GPU and FPGA.

-The deep learning algorithms and models used in the DeepFlame tutorial examples are made available in AIS Square for community data sharing - DF-ODENet.
-Please refer to the website for detailed information.
+The deep learning algorithms and models used in the DeepFlame tutorial examples are developed and trained independently by our collaborator team - DeepCombustion.
+Please refer to their website for detailed information.

 Note: This project is under active development.